[?] Subscribe To This Site

 It is sad that, in the future, Malaysians and turtle lovers of the world may never get to see these beautiful creatures of God again in the beaches of the country, unless adequate and proper protection and conservation efforts are taken quickly and enforced rigidly.

-We hope the current generation of Malaysians will do its utmost to ensure that those wonderful years of turtle plenty will be seen again on the beaches of Malaysia that once were their homes and birthplace.
+We hope the current generation of Malaysians will do its utmost to ensure that those wonderful years of turtle aplenty will be seen again on the beaches of Malaysia that once were their homes and birthplace.

 We CAN do it.